BryantLan12138/News_blog_by_ruby/README.md

 Tu Lan - s3652591

 # The highest level we reached
-We reacched 90+ level at the end
+We reached 90+ level at the end

 # Time sheet
 #### Tu Lan: